 Full Membership

-Organisational membership is open to European-based public, governmental, private and non-profit organisations working with or for children of prisoners or who have been through a period of applicant status.
+Organisational membership is open to Europe-based public, governmental, private and non-profit organisations working with or for children affected by parental imprisonment.

-Organisational members are voted in during the network Annual General Assembly on the Board’s recommendation.
-Confirmed members have full voting rights at ordinary, exceptional and extraordinary General Assemblies.
+Organisational members are voted in by the General Assembly, based on the Board’s recommendation.
+Once confirmed, these members have full voting rights at ordinary, exceptional and extraordinary General Assemblies.

-Representatives of members organisations are eligible to stand as COPE Board Members.
-Individuals put forward in this way would be expected to have attended at least two previous General Assemblies and to have demonstrated a commitment to, and understanding of, the ways in which COPE works.
+Representatives of member organisations are eligible to stand for election to the COPE Board.
+Individuals nominated in this way would be expected to have attended at least two previous General Assemblies and to have demonstrated a commitment to, and understanding of, the ways in which COPE works.

-This is a membership category for professionals with a background in working with, or undertaking research into, children of prisoners.
+A membership category for professionals with a background in working with, or undertaking research into, children affected by parental imprisonment.
 Experts working in the field are invited by the Board to become individual members.
-(Please note that individuals attached to members organisations or potential member organisations are ineligible to become individual members).
+(Please note that individual persons attached to member organisations or potential member organisations are ineligible to become individual members).

 Individual members have voting rights and can be considered for co-option or election to the Board.

-Applicant membership is open to European-based public, governmental, private and non-profit organisations from Europe working with or for children of prisoners and/or specialising in prison-related, legal and justice-related or psychological, social and child-welfare fields:
+Applicant status is open to Europe-based public, governmental, private and non-profit organisations working with children affected by parental imprisonment and/or specialising in prison-related, legal and justice-related or psychological, social and child-welfare fields.
+All applicant organisations will need to:

-• All organisations will need to demonstrate a commitment to keeping all the children affected by imprisonment in Europe at the heart of decision-making
+• Demonstrate a commitment to keeping all the children affected by imprisonment in Europe at the heart of decision-making;

 They must: